-Jason T. Siegel is an associate professor of social psychology in Claremont Graduate University’s Division of Behavioral & Organizational Sciences.
-He is the director of Depression and Persuasion Research Lab and the co-director of the Institute for Health Psychology and Prevention Science.
+Jason T. Siegel is a professor of psychology in Claremont Graduate University’s Division of Behavioral & Organizational Sciences.
+He is the director of the Depression and Persuasion Research Lab and the co-director of the Institute for Health Psychology & Prevention Science.
 Courses taught by Siegel include Research Methods, Motivation, Survey Research Methods, and Health Behavior Program Development.

 Co-authored with Lienemann, B.A., and Rosenberg, B.D.
 “Resistance, Reactance, and Misinterpretation: Highlighting the Challenge of Persuading People with Depression to Seek Help.”
 Social and Personality Psychology Compass.
 11, e12322 (2017).